Moving to Portugal. Easy or hard? Packing, supplies, and residency

 Navigating the bureaucracy of any new country can be confusing, especially in a different language, but our move to Portugal was one of our easiest international moves yet.
 Our move happened during a pandemic, so having help was even more useful to us.

-The first item of residency to get is the NIF (Número de Identificação Fiscal or Número de Contribuinte).
-The Fiscal number or ‘Contribuinte’ is your tax ID number and it’s a fairly straightforward task to obtain a NIF.
-The next important task will be the SEF (Serviço de Estrangeiros e Fronteiras) which is a residency ID card.
-To qualify, one must have a lease that is good for one year.
-NHR (Non-Habitual Resident Status) grants expatriates/immigrants in Portugal a 20% tax rate or a total exemption on the taxation of income for a period of 10 years.
+The first item of residency to obtain is the NIF (Número de Identificação Fiscal or Número de Contribuinte).
+The Fiscal Number or ‘Contribuinte’ is your tax identification number, and it’s a fairly straightforward task to obtain a NIF.
+The next important task will be acquiring a residency card through AIMA (Agência para a Integração, Migrações e Asilo).
+These items are subject to change so definitely check the websites to see current requirements.
+To qualify for residency, it is important to have a lease that is valid for one year.
+The NHR scheme (Non-Habitual Resident Status) that was in place before 2024 granted expatriates/immigrants in Portugal a 20% tax rate or a total exemption on the taxation of income for a period of 10 years.
+The NHR scheme is a product that goes through regular revisions so it is important to look into the latest requirements for application.

 What was the hardest part about relocating to Portugal?

-Switching from Brazilian Portuguese to European Portuguese was a challenge.
-It took only a couple of weeks to start saying words in a more Euro Portuguese way, however, there are many different words to learn and the grammar rules are a little different, so that took longer.
-Still, if we didn’t already have a foundation in Portuguese the most difficult part about moving here would have been learning Portuguese from scratch and that is much more challenging.
+Switching from Brazilian Portuguese to European Portuguese was a minor challenge.
+It took only a couple of weeks to start saying words in a more European Portuguese way.
+However, there are many different words to learn, and the grammar rules are a little different, so that took longer.
+Still, if we didn’t already have a foundation in Portuguese, the most difficult part about moving here would have been learning Portuguese from scratch, and that is much more challenging.

 Study Portuguese and Produce in Portuguese